-At Michigan State, Jen served three years as an assistant in MSU’s Lab for the Education and Advancement of Digital Research (LEADR) where she specialized in content management systems, text analysis, data visualizations, and developing digital pedagogical approaches.
-Throughout her graduate career, she was a member on the faculty advisory board for Michigan State library’s Digital Scholarship Lab (DSL) and was a selected fellow for the Cultural Heritage Informatics (CHI) initiative.
-She is currently pursuing the graduate certificate in digital humanities in addition to her Ph.D. studies.
+At Michigan State, Jen served five years as an assistant in the Lab for the Education and Advancement of Digital Research (LEADR) where she developed digital project lesson plans on narrative mapping, data mapping, content management systems, and data visualizations.
+From 2019-2020, she was a member on the faculty advisory board for Michigan State library’s Digital Scholarship Lab (DSL) and was a selected fellow for the Cultural Heritage Informatics (CHI) initiative.
+She is currently pursuing the graduate certificate in digital humanities in addition to her Ph.D.

-For more information about Jen Andrella, visit her page on Michigan State's Department of History website.
+For more information about Jen Andrella and her work, please visit www.jenniferandrella.com.
 To contact, please email: email@example.com

 Michigan State University occupies the ancestral, traditional, and contemporary Lands of the Anishinaabeg–Three Fires Confederacy of Ojibwe, Odawa, and Potawatomi peoples.
 The University resides on Land ceded in the 1819 Treaty of Saginaw.